-The Garbage Fund's Net Deficit increased from the prior year because in 2020 the Board adopted a resolution to reduce the franchise fee payment from SCSS from 10% to 5% to reduce the costs to customers.
+The Garbage Fund's net deficit increased from the prior year because in 2020 the Board adopted a resolution to reduce the franchise fee payment from SCSS from 10% to 5% to reduce the costs to customers and draw down reserves in the Garbage Fund.
+Then in June 2022 the Board voted to use Garbage Fund reserves for SCSS's solid waste retroactive charges for the period May 2022 to June 30, 2022, during the rate increase proposed by SCSS.
 The District continues to move forward on the Solid Waste Programs adopted by the Board on February 8, 2017.
 These programs include policies to address illegal dumping, unsanitary conditions, and related solid waste problems in the District.